Skip to contents

 group_events = list(c(1, 2), c(3, 4))

-Will group kinetic events together in sequence of appearance, and prepare a list of ensemble-averaged dataframes for each group.
+Will group kinetics events together in sequence of appearance, and prepare a list of ensemble-averaged dataframes for each group.
 Any kinetic events detected in the data but not explicitly defined here will return as a distinct dataframe.